xavierchia/xavierchia.github.io/_posts/2022-03-04-the-setup-dan-bilzerian.md

 Also I think the name The Setup is really cool.
 It subtly suggests that Dan has figured out something that allows him to succeed and it wasn’t purely accidentally.

 Unfortunately, The Setup didn’t really deliver on either of these promises.
+Overall, it's a 5/10 for me.

 I mean, don’t get me wrong.
 It’s not a bad book.
 It’s quite entertaining for the most part.